Newsletter

 Dogs: core vaccination

 Vaccination protects your dog by conferring protective immunity against four major life threatening infectious diseases – Distemper (D), Infectious Canine Hepatitis (H) and Parvovirus (P) (viral diseases which can be contracted from contact with other dogs including their faeces) and Leptospirosis (L) (a bacterial disease which can be contracted from infected urine or dirty water, especially flood water or where rats are present).
+We use a vaccine protocol to give the most comprehensive protection available against these life threatening diseases and would always urge you to follow the timings below to ensure the earliest onset of protection.- 1st vaccination (DHP+L) from 6 weeks of age

 - 2nd vaccination (DHP) 2 to 4 weeks later but not before 10 weeks of age